iotaledger/introduction-docs/docs/tutorials/one_click_private_tangle.md

 ## Background

 IOTA [mainnet](../mainnet.md) and [devnet](../devnet.md) are public IOTA Networks where you can develop your own applications.
 Due to scalability or data locality reasons, sometimes it is also needed to run your own *local* IOTA Tangle (aka Private Tangle).
-Such (child) Tangle might also be *anchored* to the IOTA mainnet, as a Data Shard (feature currently under development).
+In the future such (child) Tangle might also be *anchored* to the IOTA mainnet, through Data Sharding (feature currently under research and development by the IOTA Foundation).
 To automate and simplify the deployment of a Chrysalis Tangle, some tools publicly available in the [one-click-tangle](https://github.com/iotaledger/one-click-tangle) repository have been developed.
 Additionally, the IOTA Foundation has integrated them for use in the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/B095WQQTNG/) and, in the future, on other Cloud marketplaces.

 ## MVP Deployment Architecture